mouseless/learn-nuxt/vue-files.md

 To add complex types or interfaces create a types folder at the root, and create a `.ts` file `IDemoInterface.ts`.
 In this file create and export the interface with properties you want to add, you can refer to `.theme/types/IDemoInterface.ts`.

+> :information_source:
+>
+> Complex types can be created and used in a single file component without
+> needing to import.

 This type can be used in components as seen in `.theme/pages/demo/complex-type.vue`.

 Demo is at [/demo/complex-type](/demo/complex-type)